mvdh7/calkulate/README.md

 ## Citation

 A paper describing Calkulate v2 is in preparation.
-For now, if you use Calkulate in your research, please cite it as:
+For now, if you use any version of Calkulate in your research, please cite it as:

   * Humphreys, M. P. (2015).
 "Calculating seawater total alkalinity from open-cell titration data using a modified Gran plot technique," in *Measurements and Concepts in Marine Carbonate Chemistry* (PhD Thesis, Ocean and Earth Science, University of Southampton, UK), 25–44.